syne-tune/syne-tune/docs/source/getting_started.rst

 +----------------------------------------------------------------------------------------+---------------------------------------------------------------------------------+---------------+---------------+-----------------+-----------+

-:sup:`*`: We implement the model-based scheduling logic of DyHPO, but use the same Gaussian process surrogate models than MOBSTER or HyperTune.
+:sup:`*`: We implement the model-based scheduling logic of DyHPO, but use the same Gaussian process surrogate models as MOBSTER and HyperTune.
 The original source code for the paper is
 `here <https://github.com/releaunifreiburg/DyHPO/tree/main>`__.